Eddie Rosario Player Props: Braves vs. Marlins

 Eddie Rosario At The Plate

-- Rosario is hitting .200 with three doubles, three home runs and three walks.
+- Rosario has four doubles, a triple, three home runs and six walks while hitting .225.

-- Rosario has reached base via a hit in nine games this year (of 20 played), and had multiple hits in four of those games.
+- Rosario has picked up a hit in 52.0% of his 25 games this season, with at least two hits in 20.0% of them.

-- He has gone deep in 15.0% of his games this season, and 4.4% of his plate appearances.
+- He has homered in 12.0% of his games this year, and 3.5% of his trips to the plate.

-- Rosario has driven in a run in three games this season (15.0%), including one multiple-RBI game.
+- Rosario has driven in a run in five games this year (20.0%), including two games with multiple runs batted in.

-- In six games this season (30.0%), he has scored, including multiple runs twice.
+- In eight games this year (32.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.